Gardner-BinfLab/speed-vs-accuracy-meta-analysis/README.md

 ../bin/pmArticleScore.pl  -t pubmed_result-training.xml -b pubmed_result-background.xml -c pubmed_result-2016-2020.xml -f background.txt -d checked-pmids.tsv -i ignore.tsv
 ```

 --- NB.
-The XML file sizes are large, and are not included in the repository.
+The XML file sizes are large, and are therefore not included in the repository.
+They have been made available on FigShare (https://doi.org/10.6084/m9.figshare.15121818.v1).

 --- NNB.
 PubMed no longer supports the output format.